How to Become a Technical Writer: A Beginner’s Guide

 User experience is just as important in a technical document as it is for a web shop's mobile usability.

 Now that you know your audience and their needs, keep in mind how the document itself services their needs.
-There can be a tendency for experts to craft a document that shows their depth of knowledge and to compile it in a way that is appealing for their own peer-group.
-It’s an easy mistake that ignores how the actual reader will use the document.
+There can be a tendency for experts to craft a document that shows their depth of knowledge and to compile it in a way that is appealing to their own peer group.
+It's an easy mistake that ignores how the actual reader will use the document.

 As you prepare, continuously step back and view the document as the reader.
 Ask yourself: Is it accessible?
 How would they be using it?
 When will they be using it?
 Is it easy to navigate?

 Always write a document that is useful to the user.